magento/devdocs/guides/v2.1/install-gde/install/cli/install-cli-backup.md

 *	The <code>pub/media</code> directory
 *	The Magento 2 database

-Backups are stored in the `var/backups` directory and can be restored at any time using the <a href="{{ site.gdeurl21 }}install-gde/install/cli/install-cli-uninstall-mods.html#instgde-cli-uninst-mod-roll">magento setup:rollback</a> command.
+Backups are stored in the `var/backups` directory and can be restored at any time using the <a href="{{ site.gdeurl }}install-gde/install/cli/install-cli-uninstall-mods.html#instgde-cli-uninst-mod-roll">magento setup:rollback</a> command.

 After backing up, you can <a href="#instgde-cli-uninst-roll">roll back</a> at a later time.

 <h2 id="instgde-cli-before">First steps</h2>
 {% include install/first-steps-cli.html %}
-In addition to the command arguments discussed here, see <a href="{{ site.gdeurl21 }}install-gde/install/install-cli-subcommands.html#instgde-cli-subcommands-common">Common arguments</a>.
+In addition to the command arguments discussed here, see <a href="{{ site.gdeurl }}install-gde/install/install-cli-subcommands.html#instgde-cli-subcommands-common">Common arguments</a>.

+## Set ulimit for the web server user {#instgde-cli-ulimit}
+{% include install/ulimit.md %}

 <h2 id="instgde-cli-uninst-back">Backing up</h2>
 Command usage: